REVIEW: Here's another nice show you've gotten me into!

-Both adjectives apply to Doncaster Little Theatre's appreciation (here accompanied by top clips) of arguably greatest double act known to man.
+Both adjectives apply to Doncaster Little Theatre's appreciation (here accompanied by timely quiz and top clips) of arguably greatest double act known to man.
 Woman.
 And child.

 Such cross-generational appeal is surely among secrets of their enduring success with few immune to innocent slapstick scrapes and japes over almost a century since debut silent pairing, preceding partnership that would entertain millions and influence finest funnymen to follow.